hipe/tmx/lib/skylab/git-viz/doc/issues/033-callback-tree-patterns.md

 circular, but there was no easy way "around" this!)

-the "host" can be any object that accepts listeners to channels, and presumably then emits events at various points in its lifecycle.
+the "host" can be any object that accepts listeners to channels, and presumably then emits events at various points in its lifecycle. typically one or many "agents" will subscribe to these channels. depending on the pattern specified for the channel, either one or many agents may enlist/subscribe into that channel.

+### the shape of the callback

-the callbacks are concrete, callable proc-likes that represent the more abstract notion of a corresponding "listener" behind them, which is to say we may use the term "callback" and "listener" somewhat interchangeably.
+the callbacks may be concrete, callable proc-likes that represent the more abstract notion of a corresponding "listener" behind them, which is to say we may use the term "callback" and "listener" somewhat interchangeably.

+alternately the callbacks may be symbolic references (e.g ::Symbol's) that "point to" some object somewhere that will be used as a callback. facilities exist below for some callback patterns to support the front half of this, but the host must implement its own de-referencing of these "callback references" into actual objects that make the calls (see the "plugin" subsystem, wherever it is now).

-(but note that what actually
-happens when the callable is called is unimportant from the perspective of the host, except for in some cases the result value of the call, which will be explained below.)
+but with these various shapes of callback note that whatever actually happens when the callable is called is unimportant from the perspective of the host, except for in some cases the result value of the call, which will be explained below.

+###  the agent enlists/subscribes to "channels" of the host, and gets "events"

-listeners subscribe to "channels": in this system the different kinds of events that can be emitted by the host are organzied in a taxonomical tree structure (like files in a filesytem). the host defines this tree and listeners subscribe by referring to paths in that tree.
+listeners enlist/subscribe to "channels": in this system the different kinds of events that can be emitted by the host are organzied in a taxonomical tree structure (like files in a filesytem). the host defines this tree and listeners subscribe by referring to paths in that tree.